Calabria itinerary: Ultimate 5-day road trip to Southern Italy

 Give yourself plenty of time (at least 2 hours) to get back to the airport.
 Then factor in time for returning the car rental.
 Although the Autostrada A2 is a new highway, there were several slowdowns en route as we headed north.

 This southern Italy itinerary gives you a taste of the delights of exploring Calabria.
 You’ll tear yourself away wishing you had more time and planning the return journey.
+So when are you planning to visit Calabria in Italy.

 If you love Italy you might also like.

 This month’s guest post is from Alison, from the travel blog, Dreamer at Heart, Alison is an over-50-something solo female traveller.
-She is following her dream of exploring the world through slow travel and house sitting.
+She is following her dream of exploring the world through slow travel and house-sitting.
 Chatting in the local language (or trying at least!) is a passion for Alison, as connecting with the locals is a priority where ever she lands.

 Pin it to save it